-Dynamic versus Static IP Addresses
+Dynamic Versus Static IP Addresses

-When you printer powers up and connects to your router, your router will assign it an IP address.
+When your printer powers up and connects to your router, your router will assign it an IP address.
 This is called a dynamic IP address.
 This IP address is not permanent (that is “static”) and can change if you power down your router or printer(s).
 To prevent printing errors in TouchBistro because an IP address has changed, you should set your printer(s) to have a static IP address.
 That is, every time the printer is powered up, it will always have the same IP address (10.0.1.201, 10.0.1.202, etc.).

 Install the Epson Setup Utility on an iPad

 1. On an iPad with access to the Internet, launch the App Store.

 2. Tap Search and search for “epson”.
 Download the Epson TM Utility app.
 You do not need the Epson TM Print Assistant app.